 Recent science has shown that the amount they shed is tied closely with the furnished look of Doodle mixes.
 Furnishings are the longer and bushier eyebrows, mustache, and beard.
 If they have these furnishings, they are likely to shed less.
 Again, we won’t get too sciencey here, but GANA explains it in more detail if you are interested in the facts.

 The Goldendoodle enjoys a wide variety of colors.
 The main colors are cream, apricot, red, black, chocolate, silver, and gray.
 There are also several different coat patterns that he can pick from.
 These include ‘parti,’ which requires the coat to be at least 50% white with solid patches of another color.
 If the coat is less than 50%, the coat pattern is called ‘abstract.’

-The ‘phantom’ coat is where the dog has specific markings on a solid colored background.
-These markings include above each eye, on sides of the muzzle, inside the legs, chest, and under the tail.
+The ‘phantom’ coat is where the dog has specific markings on a solid-colored background.
+These markings include above each eye, on the sides of the muzzle, inside the legs, chest, and under the tail.
 And finally, the ‘brindle’ pattern appears in stripes.
 The ‘merle’ coat occurs where the merles gene suppresses solid coats, making a completely random coat pattern with different colors.

 The standard-sized Goldendoodle is an active canine.
 He requires around one hour of daily exercise.
 This is something that you need to commit to.
 Otherwise, your Goldendoodle will become frustrated, mischievous, and behavioral problems will begin to develop.

 He is an intelligent dog who will appreciate a mixture of activities throughout the week to stimulate his mind and body.
 He is bound to love water, so be sure to include a dip in the local lake or sea frolicking when you can.